 There are several internet service providers in Portugal (MEO, NOS, and Vodafone being the main ones) and you should confirm what options they are able to provide.
-The easiest way to do this is to use our Internet Options Checker, which connects you with an independent telecoms expert who can manually check all of the options available and confirm what is the best option for you.
-Alternatively, fill in the form below.
+The easiest way to do this is to fill in the form below.

 Is Starlink an option for rural properties in Portugal?
 Absolutely.
 Although the service has only been available in Portugal for around one year, early reviews are extremely positive.
 Not being signed into a contract is also a bonus.
 The downside is, of course, the cost.
 However, if none of the internet service providers are showing any signs of expanding their fibre optic cables to your region anytime soon, you may want to consider budgeting for this.